julienbrasseur/llm-hallucination-detector/report/technical_report.md

 This pattern admits an intuitive interpretation: early layers (1-10) encode primarily syntactic and surface-level features, while late layers (25-36) may be optimized for generation rather than factual grounding.
 Mid-layers appear to capture semantic representations where hallucination-relevant signals are most accessible.

+*Remark:* This mid-layer concentration aligns with Azaria & Mitchell (2023), who also found middle layers most predictive when probing true/false statements.
+Note, however, that Ji et al. (2024) reported deeper layers as optimal when probing queries to predict hallucination risk before generation.
+This discrepancy may reflect a genuine difference between pre-generation uncertainty signals (encoded in query representations) and post-generation reliability signals (encoded in response representations).

 #### 4.2.
 Single-Layer Results

 Training on layer 16 alone yielded the following results: